 So, you want to get involved in cryptocurrency, but you don’t know what a cryptocurrency wallet is and/or what the best cryptocurrency wallet is?
-Well, in this article, I will guide you through the advantages and disadvantages of different wallet services – from apps, hardware and website services – and how they work.
+Well, in this article, I will guide you through the advantages and disadvantages of different wallet services – from apps, hardware wallets to website services.

-Cryptocurrency wallets are an important bit of software – this is the program that will store all your crypto ‘keys’ (which we will discuss later).
-Keeping this safe is crucial!
+Cryptocurrency wallets are places where all your crypto ‘keys’ (which we will discuss later) are stored.
 They’re a bit like a vending machine in a public place – anyone can insert money into the vending machine, but only those with the keys to the vending machine can remove the money.
-This put simply is what a crypto wallet is.

 There are loads of different types of crypto wallet services.
-There are app-based cryptocurrency wallet services, offline services, and web-based services to pick and choose from.
+There are app-based cryptocurrency wallet services, offline services, and web-based services to choose from.
 By the time you finish reading this guide, you’ll be able to pick the right wallet service for your own individual needs as well as start trading crypto safely and worry-free!

-First, let’s find out what a cryptocurrency wallet actually is!
+First, let’s find out more about what a cryptocurrency wallet actually is.

 - 1. Best Cryptocurrency Wallet: What is a Cryptocurrency Wallet?

-- 2. Best Cryptocurrency Wallet: The Importance of Protecting your Crypto
+- 2. The Importance of Protecting your Crypto

 Best Cryptocurrency Wallet: What is a Cryptocurrency Wallet?

 A cryptocurrency wallet is a software program, online platform or a hardware device that holds the keys you use to send and receive various blockchain cryptocurrency tokens.
 It literally stores your ‘private’ keys and your ‘public’ keys – the secure way wallets communicate with blockchain cryptocurrency ledgers.

 It also lets you look at your cryptocurrency balances.
 The interface, the way the software looks, helps users to understand their cryptocurrency holdings (how much they have in different cryptocurrencies like Ethereum, Bitcoin or Ripple).

 The way blockchain works are that ‘ledgers’ get updated across all ‘nodes’ on the blockchain network.
-This means all individual ‘ledgers’ are updated at the same time – this means a wallet doesn’t hold crypto money but a record of transactions.
+This means all individual ‘ledgers’ are updated at the same time – a wallet doesn’t hold crypto money, but a record of transactions.

 Note: A ‘ledger’ is another word for a ‘database’.
 The word ‘ledger’ is much more common than ‘database’ in the crypto world, so you’ll hear it often!

-Unlike the wallet in your pocket (which hopefully has some money in it) your cryptocurrency wallet doesn’t store money in the same way a PayPal account stores funds.
+Unlike the wallet in your pocket, your cryptocurrency wallet doesn’t store money in the same way a PayPal account stores funds.
 This is the crucial difference between cryptocurrency wallets and other online money accounts.

 Investing in crypto isn’t easy.
 You need to get a crypto wallet and deposit money into an exchange to buy different cryptos – and we’re not even going to talk about transfers between banks.
-There are so many different moving parts and when they’re working as they should be, investing in crypto can be easy.
-But if one part stops working, it all stops working.
+There are so many different moving parts, and when they’re working as they should be, investing in crypto can be easy.
+But if one part stops working, it all stops running.

 In the world of cryptocurrencies, your mobile phone, your hard drive or removable storage becomes the bank vault.
 That is what decentralization has done.
-By cutting out the middle man (banks and governments), crypto has made people stronger, but this all comes at a risk.
+By cutting out the middle man (banks and governments), crypto has made people more independent, but this all comes at a risk.

-By making you stronger, it also places all the responsibility on you to make sure your cryptocurrency is safe.
+By making you more independent, it also places all the responsibility on you to make sure your cryptocurrency is safe.

-Cody received a text/SMS message at 11:31 pm.
+Cody received a text message at 11:31 PM.
 His cell phone provider messaged him to say he was on the phone with customer services and a new payment method had been added.
-This surprised Cody because Cody wasn’t on the phone to the cell company.
+This surprised Cody, because he wasn’t on the phone to the cell company.

 That’s how fast it can happen!
-It happens daily, so you need to know how to protect yourself and keep your crypto safe.
+It takes place daily, so you need to know how to protect yourself and keep your crypto safe.

 Having a really safe place to store your cryptocurrency is important.
 Your crypto wallet is your friend when it comes to making your cryptocurrency investments safer.
 The next section will discuss the advantages and disadvantages of the different wallets available.